astropy/astropy/docs/modeling/new.rst

     the parameters have default values.

 Parametric models can be linear or nonlinear in a regression sense.
-The default value of the `~astropy.modeling.core.Model.linear` attribute is ``False``.
+The default value of the `~astropy.modeling.core.Model.linear` attribute is ``True``.
-Linear models should define the ``linear`` class attribute as ``True``.
-The `~astropy.modeling.core.Model.n_inputs` attribute stores the number of input variables the model expects..
+Nonlinear models should define the ``linear`` class attribute as ``False``.
+The `~astropy.modeling.core.Model.n_inputs` attribute stores the number of input variables the model expects.
 The `~astropy.modeling.core.Model.n_outputs` attribute stores the number of output variables returned after evaluating the model.
 These two attributes are used with composite models.

 Next, provide a `staticmethod`, called ``eval`` to evaluate the model and a `staticmethod`, called ``deriv``,  to compute its derivatives.
 The evaluation